coldstar1993/mina-zkapp-e2e-testing/README.md

 2. specify which block height the ICO starts & ends,

-3. purchase tokens(mint), and record the initial members during ICO,
+3. purchase tokens(by mint), and record the initial members during ICO,

 4. initial members vote to burn extra tokens or not if there are tokens lefts,